ivaylokenov/CSharp-Web-Server/README.md

 10. Create specific HTTP response classes - TextResponse, for example
 11. Implement the ToString method for the HTTP response class
 12. Implement the routing table for storing and retrieving request mapping
-13. Use the routing table in the HTTP server for actual request-response matching
+13. Use the routing table in the HTTP server for actual request-response matching and execution
 14. Separate the URL and parse the query string if it exists
+15. Introduce the option to use the request by storing request-response functions in the routing table

 Tasks:
 - Working controllers